Projects

 Innovation (BIA)

-Project partners: Veterinærinstituttet, Havforskningsinstituttet, University of Agder,
+Project partners: Veterinærinstituttet, Havforskningsinstituttet, University of Agder.

 Computer vision to expand monitoring and accelerate assessment of coastal fish